ahdinosaur/campjs-vii/README.md

 - open by default
 - the victim (defender) is the one who has to expend energy rather than offender.
-- also easy to spam
+- also easy to spam email and distributed hash tables
-  - email
-  - distributed hash tables

 ### example: downloading a file with Bittorrent